 If you run out of your 10 minutes of water and need to refill its water tank, you’ll need to wait for it to cool down completely and start over.
 Otherwise, water comes out instead of steam.
 This can be a lengthy process if you want to use the steamer on a lot of clothes.
 It's really aimed at quick blasts - one shirt you're going to wear to work that day.
 Not your whole wardrobe.

 The Deneve portable garment steamer makes a terrific traveling companion.
 It’s small and light enough to tote along in your luggage, and powerful enough to get even the most frightening travel wrinkles out of your clothes (and you didn’t have to pay the hotel to iron them).
-Added to which, it costs only twenty bucks.
+Added to which, the price is right!

 The cons aren’t a big issue, especially now that you’ve been forewarned about the recommended water level line.
 Perhaps the only common remaining annoyance is the refilling and having to wait for it to cool down before heating up again, but this is helped somewhat by the quick 2-minute heating.